 Other Regulatory Controversies

 In addition to issues surrounding the iLottery and high taxes, casino operators have other issues with the new Pennsylvania gambling laws.
 One major issue that operators have raised is the ban on online gambling that physically occurs at land-based casinos.
 Players are prohibited from signing up for online accounts and making deposits while physically present at land-based casinos.
-The rationale for the ban is that the state feels that is it necessary to prevent competition with land-based casinos.
+The rationale for the ban is that the state feels that it is necessary to prevent competition with land-based casinos.
 According to the casinos, this is an unreasonable precaution.
-In their view, land-based casinos provide an entry in gambling and customers may want to sign up for accounts with that specific casino as opposed to with another casino.
+In their view, land-based casinos provide an entry in gambling, and customers may want to sign up for accounts with that specific casino as opposed to another casino.

 Additionally, online casino operators are unhappy with the requirement that players only have one account per each operating platform.
 This requirement persists even if there are multiple skins for the same platform.
 This may serve to raise operating costs.
 This is part of Pennsylvania’s regulatory preference for limiting skins.
 According to the casinos, this may suppress marketing and innovation and makes Pennsylvania a less friendly jurisdiction in which to do business.
-Nevertheless, due to the high population in the state, casino operators have all made the decision to enter the market notwithstanding the regulatory challenges to doing business there.
+Nevertheless, due to the high population in the state, casino operators have all made the decision to enter the market, notwithstanding the regulatory challenges to doing business there.